KendrickPC/GeneralAssemblySampleTeach/TeacherNotes.md

 counter(); // "Kenneth has called the counter function 1 times!" counter(); // "Kenneth has called the counter function 2 times!" count; // 2
-// instructorName; // Uncaught ReferenceError: myName is not defined
+// instructorName; // Uncaught ReferenceError: instructorName is not defined
 ```